Vardkin/Porto/README.md

 In the Container layer there's a set of `Components` "Classes" with predefined responsibilities.

 Every single piece of code you write should live in a Component (class function).
-Porto defines a huge list of those Components for you, with a set guidelines to follow when using them, to keep the development process smooth.
+Porto defines a huge list of those Components for you, with a set of guidelines to follow when using them, to keep the development process smooth.

-Components ensures consistency and make your code easier to maintain as you already know where each piece of code should be found.
+Components ensure consistency and make your code easier to maintain as you already know where each piece of code should be found.

 <a id="Components-Types"></a>